ayalma/feature_discovery/README.md

   featureId: 'featureId1', // unique id that identifies this overlay
   tapTarget: icon,
   title: 'Just how you want it',
-  description: Text('Tap the menu icon to switch accounts, change settings & more.'),
+  description: 'Tap the menu icon to switch accounts, change settings & more.',
   onTargetTap: onPressed // action executed when the user taps the icon
   onOpen: () async { // action executed just before the overlay appears
     print("The overlay is about to be displayed");